ealopera/GWAS_UMCG_HPC/SAIGEgds/README.md

 If the target phenotype (`pheno`) represents a binary phenotype (e.g. a disorder, having red natural hair colour), the trait type (`trait_type`) should be 'binary'.
 If the phenotype represents a continuous / quantitative phenotype (e.g. height, educational attainment, platelet concentration), the trait type should be 'quantitative'.

+Cases and controls for a binary trait type should be coded as `1` and `0` respectively.

 ### Output path

 The output path to write summary statistics to has to set using `out`.